gregorst3/Dpos-Bot/README.md

 How to use this script:

-This screen every 120 seconds should check if server is available and synced.
+This script every 120 seconds should check if server is available and synced.

 `nano DposScript.sh`